egberts/egberts.github.io-src/content/articles/ssh-overview.md

 # ConnectTimeout specifies the timeout (in seconds)
 #    used when connecting to the SSH server, instead
 #    of using the default system TCP timeout.
 This
-#    value is used only when the target is down or
+#    value is useful when the target is down or
-#    really unreachable, not when it refuses the
+#    firmly unreachable, not when it refuses the
 #    connection.
 #    Source: options.connect_timeout/main()/ssh.c
 # ConnectTimeout 0  # default